 A key reason for building new collection pages was the way it enabled the brand to leverage dozens of powerful links.
 Previous campaign work around National Sausage Week had earned links from trusted domains such as the BBC, Channel 4 and Wikipedia, but the campaign pages had been deleted and the links went to a 404 page.
 Our new collection pages allowed Love Pork to be relevant for high-volume search terms, but they also gave us a location where these powerful links could be redirected.

 What was originally a consultative project, helping AHDB to fix technical SEO errors and site structure issues, later evolved into a granular level of service.
-Soon we were optimising meta descriptions and launching our first search campaign in order to hone the site.
+Soon our SEO agency were optimising meta descriptions and launching our first search campaign in order to hone the site.

 The Agriculture and Horticulture Development Board came to us with ambitious goals, and we knocked them out of the park.